flightaware/tclrmq/README.md

 Takes the name of a callback proc used when an error is reported by the RabbitMQ server on the connection level.
 The callback proc takes the _Connection_ object, a frame type and any extra data included in the frame.

+### onFailedReconnect

+Takes the name of a callback proc used when the maximum number of connection attempts have been made without sucess.
+The callback proc takes the __Connection__ object.

 ### tlsOptions